dincamihai/liapi/README.rst

 TODO
 ````
-- create separate extractor python package and use it
 - convert wrapper to package with exacutable script
 - establish how data extracted from jmx translates to configuration params